-Whether you’re a beginner wine drinker or wine aficionado, people are often ask “What’s the best temperature is to store my wines?”
+Whether you’re a beginner wine drinker or a wine aficionado, people are often asking “What’s the best temperature is to store my wines?”
 By far one of the most often asked questions by wine collectors, the answers can be as varied as the wines being stored, depending on who you ask.
 Wine is just as much about personal preference as it is about science and chemistry.
-Wine can be complex and diverse, just like people’s personal taste.
-People’s taste can be very subjective, where some people enjoy wine more aged to enjoy secondary flavors in wine, while others prefer a younger, cleaner wine with less complex notes.
+Wine can be complex and diverse, just like people’s personal tastes.
+People’s tastes can be very subjective, where some people enjoy wine more aged to enjoy secondary flavors in wine, while others prefer a younger, cleaner wine with less complex notes.
 It should also be noted that there is a difference between storage temperature and drinking temperature, which will be discussed in more detail later in this post.
 However, one answer remains the same: wine cellar climate control will preserve the wine until it reaches its ideal age for consumption.

 The first recommendation when it comes to wine storage temperature is consistency.
 Wine rooms that fluctuate greatly in temperature can really impact wine, potentially causing seepage by the expansion and contraction of the cork.
 Wine experts such as Wine Spectator list consistency as one of the 7 basic principles for wine storage.
 This applies to humidity in the wine room as well; 60%- 70% relative humidity is conventional wisdom.